top of page

 You & what the AI platform company sees: The platform company sees an opportunity to convince you to move to the right on the cost axis.
 This is because the consumer platform makes more money when you spend more on a pet.
 So, the AI platform company uses incentives and marketing to convince you to purchase a pet or pet supplies.
 The AI platform company needs to make its numbers next quarter!
 Based on the graphic, the AI platform company will attempt to convince you that you should locate in the high-cost pet space, such as dot number "3" or "4".
 To be fair, the AI platform has a complex set of motivations tugging at their self-interest.
 These motivations include trade-offs between short-term profits, long-term profits, customer needs, employee needs, broader community needs, and others.
 However, generally, a stock-held company is very sensitive to quarterly profits.
 The primary way an AI platform company makes next quarter's profits is by selling to you TODAY.

 What you see: You are one of these many data points.
+While the AI and AI platform company sees a forest with you as one of many trees, you are a tree!
 You may do research or talk to your friends, but in general, you are not aware of the full cost/benefit space.
 Broader data knowledge is the AI's advantage.
 If you have a clear understanding of the benefits of a pet, what economists call "utility," then you can make a great decision about how or whether to buy a pet.
 Your unique HI advantage is:

 • Your clear, unique benefit knowledge and